ttrubep1/AlarmNotifications/README.md

 ### EMailNotificationFrom

 E-mail address that should be used as the sender of the alarm notification e-mails.
-Can be a pure e-mail address or name and address in the form `Max Mustermann <mustermann@example.com>`.
+Please use only a pure e-mail address as it will be expanded like `Alarm Notification Daemon <sender@example.com>`.

 ### EMailNotificationTo

 E-mail address (e.g. address of a mailing list) that receives the alarm notifications.
-Can be a pure e-mail address or name and address in the form `Max Mustermann <mustermann@example.com>`.
+Please use only a pure e-mail address as it will be expanded like `Alarm Notification Mailing List <receiver@example.com>`.

 ### FlashLightRelaisDeviceNode